 - Stand up straight while keeping your head level.

-- Place your feet hip-width apart and press them firmly into the floor.
+Place your feet hip-width apart and press them firmly to the floor.

 - Move your weight to your left foot and carefully raise your right leg, holding for 30 seconds.

 - Slowly lower your right leg and shift your weight to your right foot.